 Utilities will be allowed to employ energy storage for a variety of functions.
 Such as capacity, ancillary services, and peak shaving, which in turn will provide real-world data for further market expansion.

 Utilities may own some energy storage systems and will procure at least 50% from independent developers.
 This is across all segments of the grid via existing procurement processes or “all-source” solicitations starting in 2014.

 California’s PUC is clearly progressive and groundbreaking and sets the stage for other states to emulate.
 Next up at the plate as a hot, receptive market for energy storage in North America is New York.
 Bill Acker, Executive Director of the New York Battery and Energy Storage Technology Consortium, www.ny-best.org, is positioning New York State as a global leader in energy storage technology, including applications in grid storage, transportation and power electronics.

 Last summer, Governor Andrew M. Cuomo announced a $23 million public-private investment in the creation of a battery storage test and commercialization center in partnership with NY-BEST which moved state-of-the-art energy storage testing capabilities from Pennsylvania to a facility at the Eastman Business Park in Rochester, New York.
 A few months later, the Governor’s office announced that the NOHMs Technologies is locating its pilot nanoscale battery materials manufacturing facility in Rochester and received $1.5 million in funding from the Governor’s Regional Economic Development Councils initiative.

-“The key to powering our economic growth is expanding our energy infrastructure,” said Governor Cuomo at his 2012 State of the State Address.
+At his 2012 state of the union address, Governor Cuomo emphasized on energy growth.
+“The key to powering our economic growth is expanding our energy infrastructure,” said Cuomo.
 “We can build a new energy system across our entire State.”
 Cuomo spearheaded the New York Energy Highway Blueprint which includes initiatives to modernize New York’s statewide energy system.